 Now let’s talk briefly about stem cells.
 When we are young, our bodies grow quickly.
 We have an abundance of stem cells which are highly productive.
 These stem cells are the “master cells” in our bodies that are able to transform into any type of cell that we need.
 As we grow, the stem cells divide and multiply into the trillions of cells that comprise an adult body.
 Our stem cells also replace the cells in our bodies that wear out.

-Lack of energy and slowing down of regular bodily functions are the typical symptoms of ageing – lack of muscle strength, memory loss etc. Cell regeneration is inhibited, so that we no longer create as many cells as we lose in a day.
-This is what ageing is.
-Ageing is not a disease – it is a process.
+Lack of energy and slowing down of regular bodily functions are the typical symptoms of aging – lack of muscle strength, memory loss etc. Cell regeneration is inhibited so that we no longer create as many cells as we lose in a day.
+This is what aging is.
+Aging is not a disease – it is a process.

-To reverse ageing, we need a way to get back to 1:1 cell regeneration and efficient cell functionality.
+To reverse aging, we need a way to get back to 1:1 cell regeneration and efficient cell functionality.
 This is how it used to be when you were 20-25.
-Once you cross the 30 year old threshold, you begin to lose more cells than you create – and the cells that you do have don’t function internally as efficiently as they used to.
+Once you cross the 30-year-old threshold, you begin to lose more cells than you create – and the cells that you do have don’t function internally as efficiently as they used to.

 When lipofuscin caused by glycation is removed; when the cellular garbage is taken out of the stem cells, the mitochondria within the cells now have the ability to react by creating massive amounts of energy molecules and ATP-providing biological hydrogen which combines with the electrical energy of the body to make you feel like you have the energy of a teenager once again.

 It doesn’t happen overnight.
-It’s a process – but most people are experiencing noticeable result within a month, especially if they drink plenty of water (which aids in the flushing out process).
+It’s a process – but most people are experiencing noticeable results within a month, especially if they drink plenty of water (which aids in the flushing out process).